Home >> Pilars of Yoga >> Upanishads

 Chandogya Upanishad (SV)

 Actually the last eight chapters of the ten-chapter Chandogya Brahmana that emphasize chanting the sacred Om, and recommend an austere, charitable religious life spent contemplating the Vedas.
 It suggests this is best done by dwelling with a guru.
-It also propounds the doctrine of reincarnation as an ethical consequence of karma, and attempts to explain the valuable attributes of speech, will, thought, meditation, understanding, memory and hope.
+It also says that the doctrine of reincarnation is an ethical consequence of karma, and attempts to explain the valuable attributes of speech, will, thought, meditation, understanding, memory, and hope.

 Kena Upanishad (SV)

-Derivation of Kena, meaning 'by whom'.
+Derivation of Kena, meaning ‘by whom’.
 This Upanishad contains four sections, two in verse, two in prose.
 The primary metrical portion deals with the Supreme Unqualified Brahman, the absolute principle underlying all phenomenon; the prose deals with Isvara, God Supreme.
 It observes that austerity, restraint and work are the core beliefs.
-Enlightened persons know it for striking down evil, and in establishing a most excellent, infinite and heavenly world.
+Enlightened people know this Upinshad for striking down evil, and in establishing a most excellent, infinite, and heavenly world.

 Aitareya Upanishad (RV)